About the CENSUS

 As a crucial phase towards the creation of an online database (starting in 2016), the CENSUS benefitted from its collaboration with the Digital Scholarship Group of the Boston College Libraries.
 A workshop of Boston College undergraduates was engaged in data-entry and correction (Winter and Spring 2018).

-In 2020 the CENSUS initiated a new collaboration with the Marilena Laskaridis Chair of Modern Greek Studies at the University of Amsterdam, supported by the Aikaterini Laskaridis Foundation.
-This collaboration has been critical towards the completion of the "Greek Authors 19th-21st centuries" section and its launch online.
+In 2020 the CENSUS initiated a new collaboration with the Marilena Laskaridis Chair of Modern Greek Studies at the University of Amsterdam.
+This collaboration has been critical towards the completion of the "Greek Authors 19th-21st centuries" section and its launch online, which was supported by the Aikaterini Laskaridis Foundation.

 Main characteristics of the CENSUS

 A special, unique feature of the CENSUS is that it fully indexes the contents of large collective volumes such as anthologies or journal issues (in greater detail than in any other available source).
 Personal names are also indexed by their function (e.g., literary author, translator, editor, etc.).
 Both features thus facilitate detailed searches (both simple and complex) and precise retrieval.